Moroccan shakshuka with meatballs

-My dad used to add Meslalla, a slightly bitter olives cured and marinated with Moroccan chermoula paste.
+My Dad’s favourite version of this dish is the one with khlii and Meslalla, a slightly bitter olives cured and marinated with Moroccan chermoula paste.

 It is a very satisfying dish that can be served in a brunch, for lunch or dinner.
 We also love this combination in a sandwich, which is very common in our Moroccan street food repertoire.
 We call this “sandwich BM” as a reference to beid = eggs and matisha= tomatoes.

 This is a very easy dish to make.
 Today I’m posting the non-vegetarian version of it with seasoned Moroccan meatballs called keftas.
 If you wish to do so, either you shallow-fry the meatballs in olive oil or you just add them to the tomato sauce and let them simmer before cracking the eggs.